Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 2.1 billion years ago

 Then, about 2.1 billion years ago, a new organism made its big debut: eukaryotes.
-These, as you know, are a big deal because they include all plants and animals.
+As you know, these are a big deal because they include all plants and animals.
 Eukaryotes probably evolved by endosymbiosis, where one prokaryote parasitized another prokaryote.
-The result was awesome for the host and the parasite/undigested prey.
-It formed a single-celled organism with organelles, specifically mitochondria, and plastids.
+The result was excellent for the host and the parasite/undigested prey.
+It formed a single-celled organism with organelles, specifically mitochondria and plastids.
 It probably evolved from those eaten or parasitic prokaryotes.

 1.5 billion years ago

 Let’s fast forward a little 1.5 billion years ago.
 Earth days now last at least 16 hours.
-Though complex organisms still didn’t exist.
-But lithospheric plates continued moving, creating another supercontinent Rodinia after 400 million years.
+However, complex organisms still didn’t exist.
+But lithospheric plates continued moving, creating another supercontinent, Rodinia, after 400 million years.

 650 million years ago